mmozuras/mmozuras.github.com/post/_posts/2018-12-05-always-on-vacation.md

 * I've become better at trusting other people and allowing them to help me.
 * I read a book before sleep.
 I've been doing that more or less since grade school.
 This year more than less.
 It allows my brain to cool down and forget the day's worries.

 There's still room for improvement before I reach "always on vacation."
-Thought this goal might be something to be strived for, but never achievable.
+Though this goal might be something to be strived for, but never achievable.

 I'm happy with the new-found tranquility I feel.
 I hope that I've managed to build new habits which will allow me to keep it long-term.